Chrissy asks today's question…

-Like all cultured dairy, kefir gets thicker the longer it ferments.
-The beneficial organisms produce acids and these acids thicken or “curdle” the milk.
-So let it go longer!
-It will eventually turn into curds and whey — you probably don’t want to go that far.
+Like all cultured dairy, kefir gets more and more thick the longer it ferments.
+The beneficial organisms produce acids as they digest the milk sugar, and these acids thicken (aka “curdle”) the milk.

-Just a couple of hours of dripping will yield a thicker kefir.
-If you drip for a day, you'll have kefir cheese.
-Choose a time frame that suits the consistency you want.
+After a couple of hours, you'll have thicker milk kefir!
+If you let it drip for a day, you'll have kefir cheese.
+Choose a time frame that results in the consistency you want.

-Do you know of other ways to get thicker kefir?
+Do you know how to make thick kefir?